Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-Three projects identified by AreaSearch are expected to influence the region: West Wallsend Swim Centre Expansion, West Wallsend and Holmesville Heritage Conservation Area Amendment, Cameron Grove Estate, and Sugar Valley Library Museum (kirantakamyari).
-The following details those most relevant.
+Two projects identified by AreaSearch are likely to affect this region.
+Major initiatives include West Wallsend Swim Centre Expansion, West Wallsend and Holmesville Heritage Conservation Area Amendment, Cameron Grove Estate, and Sugar Valley Library Museum (kirantakamyari).
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.